OussamaBOUIZ/INCEPTIONS/Docs/def.md

 **TLS:** is a cryptographic protocol designed to provide communication security over a computer network.
 The protocol is widely used in applications such as email, instant messaging, but its use in securing HTTPS remains the most publicly visible.

+**Mounted :** it refers to the process of making a filesystem available for access on an OS.
+It involves associating a directory with a filesystem located on a separate storage device, such as a hard disk.